 Before understanding how blockchain and cryptocurrency twin together, let us first brief you about the precepts of cryptocurrency.

-Basically a digital asset, cryptocurrency is designed to work as a medium of exchange.
-Unlike physical currencies, cryptocurrencies work on digital channels and are often adhered to strong cryptography to secure financial transactions that happen online.
+Basically, a digital asset, blockchain cryptocurrency is designed to work as a medium of exchange.
+Unlike physical currencies, blockchain cryptocurrency works on digital channels and are often adhered to strong cryptography to secure financial transactions that happen online.
 These cryptographs or encryption layers may also be used to control the creation of additional units and verify the transfer of assets.
-Some popular cryptocurrencies are Bitcoin, Litecoin, Ripple, Ethereum, etc.
+Blockchain cryptocurrency can have several types.
+They are Bitcoin, Litecoin, Ripple, Ether, etc.

 The supply and value of cryptocurrencies are controlled by the activities of their users and highly complex protocols which are built into governing codes.
 In particular, the activities of miners—cryptocurrency users who anchor sophisticated computing functions to record transactions and receive newly created cryptocurrency units and transaction fees—are critical to the stability and smooth functioning of cryptocurrencies.